sagittaeri/StardewValleyMods/InputTools/README.md

         // While Popup stack is active and blocking, Normal stack will no longer receive button events
         // Additionally, normalStack.IsButtonPairPressed() etc will always return false since the Popup stack
-        // above is preventing input events from reaching Normal }
+        // above is preventing input events from reaching the Normal stack }
 };